Study plan for BAMN-GEOF Climate, Atmosphere and Ocean Physics, Bachelor's, 3 years, spring 2022

 The candidate

-- can reflect on key, ethical and scientific issues within the fields of meteorology, oceanography and climate
+- can reflect on central, ethical and scientific issues within the area of the subject

 Admission Requirements